-This list of Hawaii mistakes tourists make contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of Hawaii mistakes tourists make was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Worried about making a mistake on your first trip to Hawaii?
 You’re not alone!

 I’ve been to Hawaii dozens of times, and I’ve made all sorts of mistakes.
 But that’s okay – because I’m here to help you!

 If you’re planning your first trip to Hawaii and are afraid of making big or small mistakes, you should look through this list!

 Whether it concerns money, food, or travel, this list, while not entirely comprehensive, should have an answer to your questions!

 Why follow my lead?
 I’ve explored Hawaii more than 40 times, so I’ve got lots of advice!